truzo/tomango-2018/site/content/blog/brand-identity-important-business.md

 For smaller businesses, investing in your brand identity can help you leapfrog other, bigger competitors and start winning more of the business you want.

-_In short_: A good brand makes you stand out from the competition
+_In short:_ A good brand makes you stand out from the competition

 ## Still need convincing?